 Over 100 arrested at Columbia University as police move in on pro-Palestinian protesters

-NEW YORK -- Police arrested more than 100 people at Columbia University on Thursday at a makeshift encampment set up by pro-Palestinian protesters on the university's main lawn.
+NEW YORK -- Tensions are high at Columbia University over the Israel-Hamas war and the school's response to protests on campus.

-It was the second day of demonstrations on and off Columbia's campus in Upper Manhattan after student's set up the unsanctioned tent city.
+The NYPD arrested more than 100 people Thursday at a makeshift encampment set up by pro-Palestinian protesters on the university's main lawn.

-Police were monitoring activities near campus for most of the day and made arrests before confronting students at the tents.
+It was the second day of demonstrations on and off the school's campus in Upper Manhattan after students set up the unsanctioned tent city.
+Police monitored activities near campus for most of the day and made some arrests before confronting students on the lawn.

-NYPD officers in riot gear started walking to 114th Street and Broadway, where they closed the street for seven correctional buses, at around 12:30 p.m.
+NYPD officers in riot gear shut down the street around 12:30 p.m. at 114th Street and Broadway with seven correctional buses.
 Officers then removed students from the encampment.

 "We were walking around different parts of campus to occupy that space and demand that our voices be heard," one Columbia student said.
 "And when I showed up, everybody had already been arrested."